ml-for-nlp/build-your-search-engine/README.md

 We probably want several ngram sizes.
 So re-run the script for size 4-6, for instance.

+### Feature selection

+Which of our features should we use to generate document representations?
+A common way to do this in Information Retrieval is the TF-IDF measure.

+Check out the definition of TF-IDF here: [https://en.wikipedia.org/wiki/Tf%E2%80%93idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).
+Can you explain how to use that measure in our setting, where each person is responsible for one Wikipedia category?

 Next, we will want to compute the td-idf of each ngram in each category.
 You can do this by running:

     python3 output_top_tfidf_ngrams.py

 This will create a *tf_idfs.txt* file in each category subfolder.
 In addition, the script captures the 100 ngrams with highest tf-idf *for each category* and uses them to generate a set of features, saved in the file *data/vocab.txt*.
 In essence, what we are doing here is simple feature selection, based on the highest-ranked ngrams across categories.

 Now that we have our features, we can build vector representations for each category.
-If we have ended up with, say, 1500 features in our feature selection step, we will build 1500-dimensional vectors to represent each category, with each component of a vector set to the tf-idf of the relevant dimensions for that category.
-As an example, if *actor* is the 16th dimension in our 1500-dimensional space, and category *russian_language_films* has a tf-idf of 1.147e-05 for that ngram, then dimension 16 will be set to that number in the *russian_language_film* vector.
+If we have ended up with 1000 features in our feature selection step, we will build 1000-dimensional vectors to represent each category, with each component of a vector set to the tf-idf of the relevant dimensions for that category.
+As an example, if *actor* is the 16th dimension in our 1000-dimensional space, and category *russian_language_films* has a tf-idf of 1.147e-05 for that ngram, then dimension 16 will be set to that number in the *russian_language_film* vector.

 You can create your category vectors with

     python3 mk_cat_vectors.py

+## Mapping queries to topics

+Our final goal for now is to see how we can map incoming search queries to each category.
+The point of this is that, as our search engine grows (to potentially millions, or billions of pages), it would be very inefficient to try and find the answer to a movie-related query in our "gecko and other lizards" category.
+We want to narrow things down.

-And now... finally.
-The test!
-The file *query_file.txt* contains a set of queries (massaged to match the 2020 categories you have extracted!)
-You can add to that file, one query per line.
+So let's test this.
+The file *query_file.txt* contains some sample queries.
+You should change this file and write down queries corresponding to the categories you selected, one query per line.
 We want to see whether the system finds the right category for each query.
 Run the following:

     python3 classify.py query_file.txt

 and you will return a ranked list of categories for each query.
 You of course want to most relevant categories at the top.

 Play with the *classify.py* script, and with adding queries to the file.
 What works, what doesn't?
 Why?